Coaching Youth Hockey

 - Skating.
 Skating well will be vital to hockey performance, and this will include learning how to start, stop, adjust your speed, and execute various maneuvers while on the ice.
 Beginners should start by taking simple laps around the ice, gradually increasing the speed and complexity of their circuits before having them skate with a stick and try making their way through obstacle courses.

 - Puck controlling.
 Puck control is the next stage of proper hockey skating.
 It can be taught by going through the same gradual process as skating itself.
 The speed and complexity of the training drills gradually increase as players become more comfortable with skating while controlling the puck with their stick.
-Our product, Stickhandling PRO, can also help the players learn their puck control in the comfort of their own home while not on the ice.

 - Passing and shooting.
 As they master their puck control, you should start introducing them to basic passing, stickhandling, and shooting drills.
 They will need to learn how to send hard or soft passes and receive them without having the puck bounce off their stick.
 Also, teach them how to execute forehand and backhand passes.